 Hospitality

-The Hospitality Committee is responsible for welcoming visitors and new members, organizing parish-wide events, and other ministries that help us be more hospitable to each other.
+The Hospitality Committee is responsible for welcoming visitors and new members, organizing post-service coffee hours, organizing parish-wide events, and other ministries that help us be more hospitable to each other.

 If any of these activities appeals to your sense of what God calls you to do at Trinity, please join us!